 Accredited by: New England Commission on Higher Education (NECHE)

-How much does a degree from University of Connecticut-Avery Point Cost?
+Does a degree from University of Connecticut-Avery Point Worth It?

 How can I get a scholarship?